-- 4.2.
-2. Maintenancereliability of California's electrical system reliability.; - 2.3.
-3. ReduceReduction of potential land conflicts between the development community and among renewable energy developers, agriculture, environmental resources and local landowners,; and - 3.4.
-4. Provide Provision of increased certainty as to the future location and siting of electrical transmission facilities.
+- 1. Provision of infrastructure for additional capacity to transmit renewable energy generation to meet both local and regional demand for electric power; - 2.
+Increase in reliability of California's electrical system; - 3.
+Reduction of potential land conflicts between and among renewable energy developers, agriculture, environmental resources and local landowners; and - 4.
+Provision of increased certainty as to the future location and siting of electrical transmission facilities.